CGNS/cgns.github.io/CGNS-ReST-site/source/standard/SIDS/convention.rst

     Dimension = 4 ;
     }} ;

 None of the entities and types defined in the above examples are actually used in the definition of the SIDS.
 As a final note, the reader should be aware that the SIDS is a conceptual description of the form of the data.
-The actual location of data in the file is determined by the file mapping, defined by the appropriate :ref:`File Mapping Manual <Standard-FMM>`.
+The actual location of data in the file is determined by the file mapping, defined by the appropriate :ref:`File Mapping Manual <StandardFMM>`.

 .. _structgrid: